 There are a lot of structural steel applications in the energy industry.
 It is used in many industrial buildings in renewable and non-renewable energy sources such as transmission towers, pipelines, wind turbines, electromagnets, transformer cores, oil and gas wells.

-The two most widespread standards of used are the European Standard (EN 10025) and the American Standard (ASTM).
+The two most widespread standards of use are the European Standard (EN 10025) and the American Standard (ASTM).

 a.)
 EN 10025

-Structural steels name are begin with “S” and after write “Yield Strength in N/mm2) .
-Then may be designate , “Toughness Value”,”Fine Grain or not ”,”Tempered or Quenched”
+The names of structural steels begin with “S” and after writing “Yield Strength (in N/mm2).
+Then they may be designated, “Toughness Value”, ”Fine Grain or not ”, ”Tempered or Quenched”